antimof/UxPlay/README.txt

     available with Raspberry Pi Imager. *(For GStreamer \< 1.22, see the [UxPlay
     Wiki](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches))*.
+    Pi model 5 has no support for hardware H264 decoding, as its CPU is powerful enough for satisfactory software H264 decoding

--   **(New): Support for h265 (HEVC) hardware decoding on Raspberry Pi (Pi 4 model B and Pi 5)**
+-   **Support for h265 (HEVC) hardware decoding on Raspberry Pi (Pi 4 model B and Pi 5)**

-    Support is present, but so far satisfactory results have not been obtained.
-Pi model 5 only provides hardware-accelerated (GPU) decoding for h265 video, but not H264, as its CPU is powerful enough for satisfactory software H264 decoding
+    These Raspberry Pi models have a dedicated HEVC decoding block (not the GPU), with a driver "rpivid" which is not yet in the mainline Linux kernel (but is planned to be there in future).
+Unfortunately it produces decoded video in a non-standard pixel format (NC30 or "SAND") which will not be supported by GStreamer until the driver is in the mainline kernel; without this support, UxPlay support for HEVC hardware decoding on Raspberry Pi will not work.

 ### Note to packagers: